TheZlodziej/SFML_uni_project/README.md

 ## Keep in mind, this project is still in development stage (should be finished in about two weeks)

 # TODO
-- [ ] make enemies pick the best weapon they have in inventory
 - [ ] add boss type enemies (basically the same as the others but stronger)
 - [ ] add different terrain elements (box that can be moved around)
 - [ ] add different weapons (sword for sure, hand as default weapong for every entity)